The Power of a Handwritten Thank You: Why Gratitude Notes Still Matter

-For the past seven years, the week before Thanksgiving iGnite has used the last five to seven minutes in each of our classes to focus on gratitude and put thankfulness into motion by means of writing a grateful gram.
+For the past ten years and during the weeks leading up to Thanksgiving, we use the last five to seven minutes during each of our classes to focus on gratitude and putting thankfulness into motion by means of a handwritten thank you, or what we call a "grateful gram".
 A grateful gram is a hand-written gratitude note to someone you are grateful for.
-Then, after writing and addressing it, the grateful gram is handed back to our iGnite leader. iGnite takes care of postage and makes sure that the grateful gram is in the mail by the Monday before Thanksgiving.
+Then, after writing and addressing it, the grateful gram is handed back to our iGnite Leader.
+We then takes care of postage and makes sure that the grateful gram is in the mail before Thanksgiving.

-Also over the past seven years, approximately 2100 grateful grams have been delivered to their surprised and delighted recipients by the week of Thanksgiving.
-We are hoping that as a result of the grateful grams being written this week, we can exceed 2000!
 This gratitude activity is a sweet and unexpected gift that feels just as good to write as it does to receive.
 The reason we started this tradition is because having gratitude and expressing gratitude is essential to living our best, most healthy and joy-filled life.
-Even though it's easy to see that people who are grateful are happier and healthier, for skeptics, scientific findings never hurt.
-Check out the impressive list of psychological and physical results that expressing gratitude has proven to provide:
+Even though it's easy to see that people who are grateful are happier and healthier, for skeptics, this has been scientifically proven.
+Feeling and expressing fratitude has proven to have the following results:

 Stronger immune system